robin-g-lee/c173_geostatistics/README.md

-# STATS C173 Geostatistics Final Project
+# STATS C173 Final Project

 ## Geo-Spatial Analysis of County-Level Unemployment Rates and Socio-Economic Factors in California